Fred Russell: Sense of humor

 One of Russell's trademarks was his humorous and entertaining style of writing in his columns, books, speeches and stories.
-He was a unofficial ringleader of a group of friends who engaged in practical jokes, often ingeniously planned.
+He was an unofficial ringleader of a group of friends who engaged in practical jokes, often ingeniously planned.
 New York Times sports columnist Red Smith said, "He is the first practical joker who never hurt anybody with his practical jokes".
 Many of these are chronicled in a book about Russell, Confessions of a Practical Joker, written by Jim Harwell.
-An example is an April Fools joke in 1965: Russell published a story on the front page of the Banner sports page on April 1 (April Fool's Day) reporting that newly-passed legislation would mean that the Natchez Trace Parkway would be built directly across the golf course of a Nashville country club of which Russell was a member.
+An example is an April Fools joke in 1965: Russell published a story on the front page of the Banner sports page on April 1 (April Fool's Day) reporting that newly passed legislation would mean that the Natchez Trace Parkway would be built directly across the golf course of a Nashville country club of which Russell was a member.
 It was a skillfully-concocted story with a large map and details containing believable quotes from city officials.
 Such exaggerated April fools stories had become a yearly tradition in the newspaper at the time.

 Russell authored three sports humor books, I'll Go Quietly (1944), I'll Try Anything Twice (1945) and Funny Thing About Sports (1948).
 During World War II, the American military distributed I'll Try Anything Twice to soldiers as one of 1300 titles in its Armed Services Editions.